-We analyze top checking accounts and rate them one to five stars based on factors that are most important to you.
-These factors include: monthly fees, the ease at which monthly fees can be waived, the breadth of ATM access, ATM and overdraft fees, and customer service.
+We analyze top checking accounts and rate them up to five stars based on factors that include monthly fees, the ease at which monthly fees can be waived, the breadth of ATM access, ATM and overdraft fees and customer service.

 Read our full methodology of how we rate checking accounts.

 Ask a question using your email below.Ask a question